 manonabeach® is proud to personally recommend the following places to stay on the coast.
-They all maintain the highest professional standards of comfort, hospitality and fine dining.
-Furthermore, each business shares the manonabeach® core values – an appreciation of both the enhancing effect of the beach and the environmental sensitivity of our beautiful and varied coastal areas.
+As well as maintaining the highest professional standards of comfort, hospitality and fine dining, each business shares the manonabeach® core values – an appreciation of both the enhancing effect of the beach and the environmental sensitivity of our beautiful and varied coastal areas.
 As a guest of these venues during the ongoing development of the manonabeach® series, each one represents my experience of the best coastal accommodation in the UK.

 Below, each business outlines their offering and values, along with their answer to “What does the beach mean to you…?”

 Set in 19 acres of child friendly woodland on the beautiful South Devon coast at Dawlish Warren and overlooking the Exe estuary, the Langstone Cliff Hotel has expansive lawns and gardens, as well as magnificent sea views over the golden sandy beaches and internationally famous nature reserve at Dawlish Warren.
 The beach at Dawlish Warren is just a short walk from the hotel.

 The Langstone Cliff Hotel has provided the perfect setting for unforgettable Devon holidays since the first guests arrived in the Spring of 1947; prior to that it was what the Victorians referred to as a “Gentleman’s Residence”.
 The hotel is still a popular family holiday destination, especially during school holidays, half term breaks and for special packages at Easter, Christmas and New Year.
 For memorable family holidays the Langstone Cliff Hotel in Devon is hard to beat.